Monthly Budget Plan for Indian Families – Step-by-Step Guide in 2026

 • Reduces overspending and impulse buying

-• Encourages savings and investments
+• Encourages consistent savings and investments

-• Prepares you for emergencies
+• Prepares you for financial emergencies

 Step-by-Step Guide to Create a Monthly Budget Plan